-Assets that are held for collection of contractual cash flows and for selling the financial assets, where the asset's cash flows represent solely payments of principal and interest, are measured at fair value through other comprehensive income (FVOCI).
+Assets that are held for collection of contractual cash flows and for selling the financial assets, where the asset's cash flows represent solely payments of principal and interest, are measured at FVOCI.

 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit and loss.
 When the financial asset is de-recognised in it entirety, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other income.
 Interest income from these financial assets is included in other income using the effective interest rate method.